+KIPP Texas believes deeply in the potential of every student and family we serve.
 KIPP brings together a diverse group of students and faculty.
 It is guided by the principle that respect and consideration for all individuals is foremost in all school activities.
 KIPP wishes to stress that it is the responsibility of every member of the KIPP community to observe and uphold the principles of equal opportunity as they affect faculty and students in all aspects of school life.
 It is the responsibility of every member of the KIPP community to actively promote appropriate workplace behavior.
 Any form of coercion or harassment that insults the dignity of others or impedes their freedom to work and learn will not be tolerated.
 Any such form of coercion or harassment will result in appropriate discipline, up to and including expulsion.